cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/box-by-box/parametric-model-box.md

 - Inspect and edit parameters.
 - Prepare models for estimation, simulation, or comparison.

+### Model types

+The Parametric Model box currently supports four main model families:

+- **Bayes (multinomial)** – discrete Bayesian networks with multinomial conditional probability tables.
+- **SEM (linear SEM)** – linear Gaussian structural equation models with path coefficients and error variances.
+- **Hybrid (conditional Gaussian)** – conditional Gaussian models (mixed discrete/continuous) using the Hybrid API we introduced in the Tetrad library.
+- **Generalized** – a flexible family where you specify the functional form and error distributions for each variable by hand.

+The main panel layout and editable fields depend on the selected model type.
+Some downstream tools (e.g., particular estimators or simulators) are only defined for certain model families.
+For more details, see:

+- `Tetrad Interface → Detail Callouts → Parametric & Instantiated Model Types`

 ## Typical workflow

 1. **Create a parametric model**